BIMSBbioinfo/HDF5DataFrame/README.md

 # HDF5DataFrame

-HDF5-backed DataFrame objects and methods.
+HDF5DataFrame is an R/Bioconductor package for HDF5-backed DataFrame objects
+and methods.

 ## Installation